-Join one of our Learning Communities and get the most out of your first year of college!
-Your choice of a specially themed version of the Augustine and Culture Seminar (required for all first-year students) will help you quickly foster strong relationships with your classmates and professor.
-Because these classmates also live in the same residence hall as you do, you integrate your academic and social experiences and participate in unique opportunities with special programming, events, and trips related to your learning community's theme.
+Join one of our Learning Communities, and get the most out of your first year of college!
+Villanova's Learning Communities create innovative educational environments that integrate the academic, co-curricular, and communal aspects of the student's first year of college in specially themed versions of the required Augustine and Culture Seminar.

+Your choice will help you quickly foster strong relationships with your classmates and professor.
+By also living in the same residence hall as your classmates and participating in a 1-credit weekly discussion class, you will integrate your academic and social experiences and participate in unique opportunities with special programming, events, and trips related to your learning community's theme.
 Get more information at learningcommunities.villanova.edu.